JonathanPiaget/jomakub/README.md

 Watch the introduction video and read more at [omakub.org](https://omakub.org).

+## Difference from the main repository
+- install, update and delete firefox developper edition.
+This application is set as the default browser.
+- changed dock applications to suits my needs

 ## Contributing to the documentation

 Please help us improve Omakub's documentation on the [basecamp/omakub-site repository](https://github.com/basecamp/omakub-site).